mapossum/spa/README.md

 * Apply critical thinking and problem-solving skills in a spatial context.

 ## Resources

 * [Link to Python Documentation](https://docs.python.org/3/)
 * [Link to ArcPy Documentation](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm)
-* [Link to Other Relevant Resources]
+* \[Link to Other Relevant Resources]

 **TURN ASSIGNMENTS INTO:**
 CANVAS - Assignments will be posted in Canvas.
-For most Assignments, the devliverable or product will be a python script.
+For most Assignments, the deliverable or product will be a python script.
 If multiple files are requested for submission, zip them together and upload.